Skip to main content

 • Description — rename for clarity.

-• Account — confirm which account the transaction is tied to.
+• Account — confirm which account it’s tied to.

-• Average Amount / Last Amount — adjust if the detected amounts are incorrect.
+• Average Amount / Last Amount — adjust if the detected amounts are off.

-• Frequency — select how often this transaction occurs (e.g., Monthly, Weekly, Annually).
+• Frequency — how often it occurs (e.g., Monthly, Weekly, Annually).

 • Category — assign a category for reporting.